ImtiazVision/Cloud-Computing/MARKDOWN.md

 ## Configuration Management

 Configuration management is a method of keeping computer systems, servers, and software in a consistent, desired condition.
 It's a method of ensuring that a system continues to work as intended while changes are made over time.

+## Containerization

+A container is a computing environment that is entirely packaged and portable.
+It's essentially a cloud-based lightweight virtual machine.

+## Scalability and Reliability in the Cloud

+In cloud computing, scalability refers to the capacity to scale up or down IT resources as needed to meet changing demand.
+The cloud's scalability is one of its distinguishing features and the key driver of its growing popularity among enterprises.